Welcome to Pre-K

 For more VPK info, call 727-588-6513 or visit www.pcsb.org/vpk.

-Supplies: All students will need lunch money or a packed lunch; 1 backpack large enough to carry your child’s daily folder and/or lunch box; a complete change of clothes including socks and underwear (in a large ziplock bag with your child’s name on it); closed toe shoes; diapers and/or Pull-Ups with Velcro on the sides and wipes if not potty trained; a blanket or beach towel for rest time, daily communication folder (will be provided by the teacher); a list of people who may pick up your child (that person MUST be on the list for your child to leave with them); a list of any allergies your child may have.
-J For safety reasons, please do not allow your child to bring any toys or candy to school.
+Supplies: All students will need; 1 backpack large enough to carry your child’s daily folder and/or lunch box; a complete change of clothes including socks and underwear which will be left in the classroom (in a large ziplock bag with your child’s name on it); closed toe shoes; diapers and/or Pull-Ups with Velcro on the sides and wipes if not potty trained; a blanket or beach towel for rest time, daily communication folder (will be provided by the teacher); a list of people who may pick up your child (that person MUST be on the list for your child to leave with them); a list of any allergies your child may have.
+For safety reasons, please do not allow your child to bring any toys or candy to school.
 Toys can easily become broken, lost or stolen.

 Transportation: If you need to change your plans such as picking up a child who normally walks to school but needs to be a car rider, please write this in your child’s daily communication folder.
 Please do not rely on your child to communicate the message to their teacher.
 If your child arrives at school after the designated start time, you will need to sign him/her in at the front office.
 After being signed-in your child can be admitted to the classroom.